mooktar/drawing-app/README.md

 Users should be able to:

 - draw anythings he wants
-- set site of lines
+- set size of lines
-- pick a color
+- pick a color to fill that lines
-- erase all the draws
+- erase all the drawed lines

 ## Screenshot